Shade Trees

 ---|---|---|

-European Mountain Ash | Sorbus aucuparia | |
+European Mountain Ash | Sorbus aucuparia | Native to Europe and Asia.
+Bacterial fire blight can be a severe problem.
+Height: 20-40'. |

-Oakleaf Mountain Ash | Sorbus x hybridia | |
+Oakleaf Mountain Ash | Sorbus x hybridia | Can tolerate acidic to alkaline soils.
+Height: 30'. |

-- Smaller, native species
+- Smaller, native species.

 Common Name | Scientific Name | Comments |